climatescope/climatescope.org/app/_en_country/el-salvador.md

 Tenders have been introduced to replace expiring bilateral power agreements and encourage renewable energy contracts.
 The first auction for renewable capacity took place in 2014, and contracted 94MW of solar PV capacity.
 A 100MW solar plant, which signed a PPA for 60MW, was commissioned in May 2017.
 The other winners are expect to come online by end-year 2017.
 In January 2017, the country held one more auction and contracted 50MW of wind and 120MW of solar capacity for 20-year power purchase agreements.
 Solar projects are expected to be commissioned by April 2019 and wind plants by April 2020.

 Under decree 462 of 2007, El Salvador grants tax incentives for development of renewable energy sources, including 10 years of import tax exemption to machines and equipment, and income tax breaks for renewable energy projects.
 The sale of credits under the UN’s Clean Development Mechanism (CDM) for renewable energy projects is not subject to income tax.
 Furthermore, ETESAL is required to guarantee priority dispatch to electricity generated from renewable sources.

-###Score summary

-El Salvador scored 1.26 in Climatescope 2016, an increase of 0.23 on its score in the 2015 survey.
-It placed 33<sup>rd</sup> overall, down three from its position the previous year, and was strongest on Enabling Framework Parameter I.

-Its score on Parameter I increased to 1.82 from 1.27, and it gained eleven places to 12<sup>th</sup> position.
-This was driven by installation of 486MW of new clean energy generating capacity, and higher marks on its clean energy policy indicator.

-El Salvador’s score on Clean Energy Investment and Climate Financing Parameter II fell, and it dropped fourteen places to 35<sup>th</sup>.
-Nevertheless, new investment of $89.1m was recorded in 2015, $79.9m of which financed biomass and waste-to-energy projects.

-On Low-Carbon Business & Clean Energy Value Chains Parameter III, the country’s score was unchanged at 1.22, which put it in 40<sup>th</sup> place, down four from 2015.
-There was a handful of manufacturers and developers present.

-On Greenhouse Gas Management Activities Parameter IV, El Salvador saw its score rise, but it ranked a relatively lowly 41<sup>st</sup>.
-It is engaged in some Carbon Offsets projects, yet has no carbon policies.